rakudo/rakudo/README.md

     perl Configure.pl --gen-moar --gen-nqp --backends=moar

-### Configuring Rakudo to run on Parrot

-To automatically download and build a fresh Parrot and NQP, run:

-    perl Configure.pl --gen-parrot --gen-nqp --backends=parrot

-It is recommended to first install the libicu-dev and libreadline-dev packages.

 ### Configuring Rakudo to run on the JVM

 Note that to run Rakudo on JVM, JDK 1.7 must be installed.
 To automatically